 Step 3.
 When done, click Close table.

-- 27 May 2020: Updated section 'Editing a table' with information about the 'next paragraph style' feature.
+- 24 June 2020: Updated section 'Editing a table' with information about support for applying paragraph styles.